 Central Sales Tax or CST

-Objectives of CST:
+Objectives of CST were:

 • To provide legislation for collecting tax from goods sold through interstate trade.